Prompts, tests, and outputs

 Translate the following text to German: "{{name}}: {{text}}"

-Prompts can be JSON too.
-Use this to configure multi-shot prompt formats:
+JSON prompts can configure multi-shot prompt formats:

 [